 Overview – Legal Sports Betting in Minnesota Today

-Sports betting in Minnesota was undergoing an exciting period at the start of 2022 but has since dropped off, with things looking unlikely to get over the line this year.
+Minnesota lawmakers explored legal sports betting in 2022–2025, but as of 2026, no bill has passed and no regulated retail or online sportsbooks have launched.
 The gambling age in Minnesota is no different to any other state, with a range of land-based betting facilities and casinos available to those residing in the state.

 With Minestoa still not licensing gambling online legally, many Minnesota sports betting fans in the state have turned to offshore online betting platforms for their bets.
 You’ll find a full list of all the casinos currently operating in Minnesota.